 Solar battery FAQs

 Solar batteries normally cost between $5,000 to $16,000 in 2023, depending on the size and type.
 These prices do not include the cost of installation.
 However, sometimes batteries are included in the cost of buying a solar system.
 The federal solar tax credit can help lower the net cost of a solar system.
 If you are leasing your solar panels or signed a power purchase agreement (PPA), check your contract to see if a battery is an option.

 For most homes, one battery provides enough backup power for essential functions during a temporary power outage.
-The amount can depend on your energy use and how many solar panels your home needs.
+Additional batteries can be added if needed, and the battery modularity amount can depend on your energy use and how many solar panels your home needs.
 According to the Energy Information Administration (EIA), the average home uses about 877 kilowatt-hours (kWh) per month.
 This equals approximately 30 kWh of energy each day.
 Check each battery’s total capacity to decide how many batteries you would need to power your home.